-- Work with local nonprofit housing providers to develop a variety of housing types like duplexes, townhomes, 4-unit apartments to provide a wider range of rents and mortgage costs. - Improve financial options for Kalamazoo residents to increase homeownership and homeowner maintenance by working with local lending institutions and nonprofits to develop loan types and/or underwriting requirements that would allow for nontraditional home loans. - Work with local nonprofit housing providers to provide homeowner subsidies to help low-income families with down payment assistance. - Improve access to quality rental housing in Kalamazoo through continued support of tenant based rental assistance programs. - Consider a program where vacant and/or tax foreclosed properties are sold to landlords who maintain exceptional rental properties and will rehabilitate the home for affordable rental housing. - Work with local nonprofit housing providers on free and/or reduced-cost financial literacy for households from the ECDBG-eligible neighborhoods. - Focus CDBG funding on substandard housing and/or deferred maintenance of affordable housing units, particularly in the Eastside, Edison, and Northside neighborhoods. - Continue supporting the housing repair program recently developed for low-income homeowners that receive code violations.
+- Work with local nonprofit housing providers to develop a variety of housing types like duplexes, townhomes, 4-unit apartments to provide a wider range of rents and mortgage costs. - Improve access to quality rental housing in Kalamazoo through continued support of tenant based rental assistance programs. - Consider a program where vacant and/or tax foreclosed properties are sold to landlords who maintain exceptional rental properties and will rehabilitate the home for affordable rental housing. - Work with local nonprofit housing providers on free and/or reduced-cost financial literacy for households from the CDBG-eligible neighborhoods.

-• Remediate lead-based paint hazards in single-family owner-occupied units, with a focus on homes with children under six years of age.
+- Focus CDBG funding on substandard housing and/or deferred maintenance of affordable housing units, particularly in the Eastside, Edison, and Northside neighborhoods. - Continue supporting the housing repair program recently developed for low-income homeowners that receive code violations. - Remediate lead-based paint hazards in single-family owner-occupied units, with a focus on homes with children under six years of age. - Provide legal assistance to those struggling to maintain their affordable housing.